aridanpantoja/eslint-prettier-nextjs/README.md

 To set up ESLint in Visual Studio Code:

 - Open VSCode and go to Extensions `Ctrl + Shift + X` or `Command + Shift + X`.
-- Search "ESLint" and install the extension by Dirk Baeumer.
+- Search "ESLint" and install the [extension by Microsoft](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 - (Optional) Restart VSCode.

 To enable automatic code fixes on save in Visual Studio Code, add the following setting to your `settings.json`: